haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/release-notes/CloudReleaseNotes2.1.3.md

 {% endcollapsible %}

-### Step 5: 配置Magento应用 to use Elasticsearch
+### 步骤5. 配置Magento应用 to use Elasticsearch

-Configure Magento using the instructions in the [Magento configuration for Elasticsearch](http://devdocs.magento.com/guides/v2.1/config-guide/elasticsearch/configure-magento.html) guide.
+配置Magento using the instructions in the [Magento configuration for Elasticsearch](http://devdocs.magento.com/guides/v2.1/config-guide/elasticsearch/configure-magento.html) guide.

 ## Fixed issue